-In 2019, Professor Araujo was a Visiting Professor at the University of Paris VIII, France.
-Since 2017, she is a member of the International Scientific Committee of the UNESCO Slave Route Project.
-She is also a member of the Editorial Board of the British journal Slavery and Abolition and a member of the advisory board of the Memory Studies Association.
-She was also a member of the Executive Committee of the Brazilian Studies Association (2016-2020) and of the Executive Board of the Association for the Study of the Worldwide African Diaspora (2019-2022).
+Since 2017, Professor Araujo is a member of the International Scientific Committee of the UNESCO "Routes of Enslaved Peoples Project" (former Slave Route Project), and is also a member of the Gilder Lehrman Institute of American History Scholarly Advisory Board.
+In 2019, she was a Visiting Professor at the University of Paris VIII, France, and will be a research fellow of the Tropenmuseum (Amsterdam, the Netherlands) in 2023.
+She serves on the Editorial Board of the British journal Slavery and Abolition and on the advisory board of the Memory Studies Association.
+In the recent past she served on the Board of Editors of the American Historical Review (the flagship journal of the American Historical Association from 2019 to 2023, the Executive Committee of the Brazilian Studies Association (2016-2020), and the Executive Board of the Association for the Study of the Worldwide African Diaspora (2019-2022).

-Her two most recent books are:
+Her other recent books are:

 Slavery in the Age of Memory: Engaging the Past (Bloomsbury, 2020) relies on examples from West Africa, Brazil, the United States, France, and England to explore how different modalities of memory (collective, public, cultural, official) shape the ways slavery is memorialized in various societies where slavery existed or that participated in the Atlantic slave trade.
 She shows that the current debates around slavery are more than simple attempts to come to terms with the past, but rather reveal how the memory of slavery is racialized and framed by white supremacy.